 In their search for the Mepaxevir, the adventurers may pick up information that points them to their goal, leads them astray or gets them into trouble.
 Each week, they throw on the task below.
 If successful, they hear a rumor concerning their quest; a throw of 1D+1D on the Rumor table below determines what they learn.
 Not all the data is true; some are outright lies, and others are highly subjective.
 Each rumor should only be used once, except for the General rumors, which may be used multiple times, changed slightly with each use.

 To hear rumors of possible Mepaxevir sources:

 DIFFICULT; Streetwise, Carousing; 1 hour

-Rumors in italics are partially or wholly false.
+Rumors in italics are partly or wholly false.

 - The last time the planet had to deal with an infection of this scope was 150 years ago.

 - The virus is similar to Terra’s Spanish Flu, which decimated the planet during its First World War.